Data Science Institute

 Sumaiya Iqbal, Broad Institute

-Sumaiya Iqbal is a senior group leader in the Ladders to Cures (L2C) accelerator at the Broad Institute of MIT and Harvard.
-She is a computer scientist by training but a life science researcher by determination; she uses data science and machine learning to bridge genetics, proteomics, and therapeutics.
-She developed the Genomics 2 Proteins portal, a discovery tool for linking genetic screening outputs to protein sequences and structures.
-The focus of the Iqbal lab is connecting genetic discovery to proteins and mechanisms via several aims: building bioinformatics resources to bridge the gap across complex multi-omics data types, developing methods to unveil the molecular effect of genetic/synthetic mutations on protein structure-function relationships, and building AI-driven innovative tools for small-molecule hit identification using data from DNA-encoded library screening, and other approaches.
+Iqbal is a computer scientist by training but a life science researcher by determination.
+At the Broad, she leads the bioinformatics and machine learning group aimed at connecting genomics to proteins and mechanism using data sciences, statistics, and ML/AI.
+The focus of the Iqbal lab is: building bioinformatics resources to bridge the gap across complex multi-omics data types, developing methods to unveil the molecular effect of genetic/synthetic mutations on protein structure-function relationships, and building ML/AI-driven innovative tools for new target and small-molecule hit discovery.
+Iqbal lab works across all disease areas, with a special focus on rare genetic diseases and pediatric cancer.

 Events@Brown Page